 Maths is taught through a daily maths lesson.
 There is an emphasis on the development of mental arithmetic and giving opportunities for pupils to use and apply mathematics in real life situations.
 Number and calculations make up much of the main focus of learning but in addition to this children work on shape and space and measures.

 In the Foundation Stage, children follow the Early Years Foundation Stage Curriculum opportunities for number, calculation and shape, space and measures.
 Learning for these areas is through children's play and group activities inside and outside.

 Class teachers also plan for opportunities to develop and apply key mathematical skills in other subjects throughout the year through the connected curriculum.

 In addition to this we aim to make Maths exciting and creative not just in lessons but also with events such as 'Money Week', 'Maths Days' where children learn and recall their number bonds and times tables.

 Information and Communication Technology (ICT)

 Calculators are only introduced near the end of key stage 2 to support pupils' conceptual understanding and exploration of more complex number problems, as they are not used as a substitute for good written and mental arithmetic.
 Teachers will use their judgement about when ICT tools are used.

 The national curriculum for mathematics reflects the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
 The quality and variety of language that pupils hear and speak are key factors in developing their mathematical vocabulary and presenting a mathematical justification, argument or proof.
 They must be assisted in making their thinking clear to themselves as well as others and teachers should ensure that pupils build secure foundations by using discussion to probe and remedy their misconceptions.
 You can read more about this here.

-For details on Okehampton Primary School's Math Curriculum Overviews, please follow the page link:
+For details on Okehampton Primary School's Math Curriculum Overviews and Math Number Booklets, please follow the page link: